 - Monthly payments included with CCB

-- Additional Early Childhood Nutrition Supplement: up to $1,800 per child under 5
+- Additional Early Childhood Nutrition Supplement (similar to mother baby nutrition supplement): up to $1,800 per child under 5

 Northwest Territories Child Benefit